One Arm Push Up vs Dumbbell Bench Press

 Planfit Users' Choice about One Arm Push Up vs Dumbbell Bench Press : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer One Arm Push Up with a total of 1 compared to 31,543 for Dumbbell Bench Press
+Based on randomly selected data from 1 million completed workouts, Planfit users log Dumbbell Bench Press more often — 31,543 sessions compared to 1 for One Arm Push Up.

 How to One Arm Push Up